-- Notes: 1.
-The default state from the factory for all fuses is FFh, except for the Tristate Ports, Bootloader Jump Bit, and External RAM enable, which are 00H. - 2.
-Changes to these fuses will only take effect after a device POR. - 3.
+Notes: 1.
+The default state from the factory for all fuses is FFh, except for the Bootloader Jump Bit, which is 00H.

+- 2. Changes to these fuses will only take effect after a device POR. - 3.
 Changes to these fuses will only take effect after the ISP session terminates by bringing RST inactive.

-23.3 Flash Hardware Security
+24.3 Flash Hardware Security

-The AT89LP51RD2/ED2/ID2 provides three Hardware Security Bits (or Lock Bits) for Flash Code Memory and Data EEPROM security.
-Security bits can be left unprogrammed (FFh) or programmed (00h) to obtain the protection levels listed in Table 23-6.
+The AT89LP51RB2/RC2/IC2 provides three Hardware Security Bits (or Lock Bits) for Flash Code Memory security.
+Security bits can be left unprogrammed (FFh) or programmed (00h) to obtain the protection levels listed in Table 24-6.
 Security bits can only be erased (set to FFh) by Chip Erase.
 Lock bit mode 2 disables programming of all memory spaces, including the User Signature Array and User Configuration Fuses.
 User fuses must be programmed before enabling Lock bit mode 2 or 3.
 Lock bit mode 3 implements mode 2 and also blocks reads from the code and data memories; however, reads of the User Signature Array, Atmel Signature Array, and User Configuration Fuses are still allowed.